jordwalke/FaxJs/README.md

     <link rel="stylesheet" type="text/css" href="/Demo/Demo.css">

-The Fax backend system will automatically convert that module into an includable css file, on the fly, based on what you specified as that javascript's module.styleExports.
+The FaxJs backend system will automatically convert that module into an includable css file, on the fly, based on what you specified as that javascript's module.styleExports.
 The css rules are just the same as you're used to, but with hyphens translated to camelCase.
 Also, each member of the style